COMMONWEALTH vs. RONALD A. HOWARD.

 I

-Even if the defendant has moved from the crime scene before being apprehended by the police, so that if he had a gun he could have disposed of it, a jury would not be warranted in finding that the had a gun.
+Even if the defendant has moved from the crime scene before being apprehended by the police, so that if he had a gun he could have disposed of it, a jury would not be warranted in finding that he had a gun.
 This is because evidence of such a circumstance is irrelevant; it lacks probative worth.
-"To have probative worth the evidence offered must tend to show, with a fair degree of probability, the fact for which it is offered as proof."
+“To have probative worth the evidence offered must tend to show, with a fair degree of probability, the fact for which it is offered as proof.”
 P.J.
 Liacos, Massachusetts Evidence 408 (5th ed.
 1981).
-A defendant's opportunity to dispose of a gun does not tend to show with any degree of probability that he had one, because it is as consistent with nonpossession as possession.
+A defendant‘s opportunity to dispose of a gun does not tend to show with any degree of probability that he had one, because it is as consistent with nonpossession as possession.
 This point becomes clearer when set in another context.
 If one is trying to prove that another had $1 million a year ago, it would not be relevant to prove that a person could spend this sum in one year.
 The opportunity to spend is as consistent with nonpossession as possession.
 Thus, if one is trying to prove that another had a gun at an earlier time, it is not relevant to prove that he could have disposed of it.
 On the other hand, evidence of a lack of opportunity would be relevant to proving nonpossession, because if no gun is found, such evidence does show with a fair degree of probability that no weapon was present.

 The court distinguishes the present case from Commonwealth v.
 Delgado, 367 Mass.
 432 (1975), on the ground that in Delgado, unlike the present case, there was evidence that the defendant moved from the scene of the crime before being apprehended.
-The court concludes that, on the basis of that additional evidence, we held in Delgado that the evidence warranted a finding by a jury that the *614 defendant actually had a gun.
-That is an improper construction of Delgado.
-Nowhere in the Delgado opinion did this court mention that the defendant had moved from the scene of the crime before being apprehended.
-The court now must refer to the opinion of the Appeals Court in Delgado to discover that Delgado and his accomplices ran from the scene of the crime.
-Supra at 610.
-It is reasonable to conclude that this court omitted that fact from its opinion in Delgado, because it considered that fact insignificant.
+The court concludes that, on the basis of that additional evidence, we held in Delgado that the evidence warranted a finding by a jury that the

-"Hence" means "therefore" or "because of a preceding fact or premise."
-Webster's Third New Int'l Dictionary 1056 (1961).
-Our language in Delgado, fairly construed, means that because the defendant's words reasonably caused the victim to fear the use of a gun, the robbery was robbery "with a dangerous weapon, to wit: a gun," even though the defendant did not actually have a gun.
+“Hence” means “therefore” or “because of a preceding fact or premise.”
+Webster‘s Third New Int‘l Dictionary 1056 (1961).
+Our language in Delgado, fairly construed, means that because the defendant‘s words reasonably caused the victim to fear the use of a gun, the robbery was robbery “with a dangerous weapon, to wit: a gun,” even though the defendant did not actually have a gun.
 As will be seen below, this was but a natural extension of the rule laid down in Commonwealth v.
 Henson, 357 Mass.
 686, 693 (1970), and Commonwealth v.
 Tarrant, 367 Mass.
 411, 416 (1975).
 The Delgado opinion must be read as a whole.
-It logically progresses to the conclusion expressed by the words, supra at 437: "Hence, the crime as charged was robbery `with a dangerous weapon, to wit: a gun.'"
-This can only mean that the crime as charged was armed robbery as a matter of law.
-The words, "and the jury could reasonably conclude that the defendant should be taken at his word," in the context of the entire opinion, are mere surplusage.
-In my opinion, we have never held, and we should not announce now, that a defendant's statement, in the course of a robbery, that he has a gun, together with evidence that he could have disposed of one, warrants a finding that he actually had a gun.
+It logically progresses to the conclusion expressed by the words, supra at 437: “Hence, the crime as charged was robbery ‘with a dangerous weapon, to wit: a gun.‘” This can only mean that the crime as charged was armed robbery as a matter of law.
+The words, “and the jury could reasonably conclude that the defendant should be taken at his word,” in the context of the entire opinion, are mere surplusage.
+In my opinion, we have never held, and we should not announce now, that a defendant‘s statement, in the course of a robbery, that he has a gun, together with evidence that he could have disposed of one, warrants a finding that he actually had a gun.

 II